aman30865/Competative-Coding/readme.md

 ## Coding Documentation

-It contains question solved by me on various paltforms and coding contests like *LeetCode, CodeChef, HackerRank, Hackerearth.*
+It contains question solved by me on various paltforms and coding contests like *LeetCode, CodeChef, HackerRank, Hackerearth, GeekforGeeks.*